pacampbell/selfvm/VMLANG.md

 # VM Instruction Set

-This document contains the rules for the toy instruction set implemented by this program.
+This document contains the draft rules for the toy instruction set implemented by this program.

-# Section 1: Instruction set properties
+# Section 1: Core instruction set

-The instruction set of this machine is a variable sized instruction set.
-Every instruction at a minimum is at least 1-byte.
-This first byte represents what is know as the opcode.
-The value of the opcode will determine the number of following bytes that should be read to make up the whole instruction.
+Below is a list of the core instruction set that a machine implementing this instruction set would need at a minimum.
+Section 3 lists an extension to these core instructions by using the assembler to translate into the multiple core instructions.
+This allows us to implement a very small and RISC like instruction set but with a variable sized instruction format similar to CISC machines.

 ## Section 1.1: Instruction format

-Since each instruction can be encoded using a different number of bytes, and the encoding tells us how many bytes make up the encoding, we use that property to define different types of instructions based on encoding length.
+Each instruction is made of up at least 1 byte.
+This first byte is known as the opcode byte.
+The opcode byte will contain marker bits as shown below.
+The marker bits are used as a way to determine the number of bytes used to encode the instruction.
+Using this current bit marker technique a single instruction could be encoded in a maximum of 6 bytes.

 ### Section 1.1.1: Single byte instruction format